 Be gentle with yourself and with the people in your networks.

 Plan for your pets, your children, your work schedule (if applicable), social obligations and responsibilities, and think about what you are comfortable letting go of and what your hard limits are.
 Have open and frank talks with the people who will have access to your home, person, pets, and children.
 Listen to what they say in terms of 'yes' and 'no', then make your plans from there.
 Review your plans and ideas periodically, and make sure a few people know where your plans are written down in the house.
 There are organisation options that are helpful, Facebook has closed groups, Gather My Crew is a wonderful platform that gives Australians an easy way to share tasks easily online, and only nominated crew members can see what is going on.
 For those who like to kick it Old School-style, remember that the good old-fashioned magnetic white board on the fridge works wonders on a weekly or month-at-a-glance basis, or if a wall in the kitchen area has blackboard paint on it calendars can be easily created and messages passed with ease.

-If you would like to brainstorm ideas for your own community-building, or #ComCom for your end of life please get in touch with me.
-I am an End of Life Consultant and Doula who specialises in tailoring personalised solutions for clients.
+If you would like to brainstorm ideas for your own community-building, or compassionate community for your end of life please get in touch with me.
+I am an End of Life Consultant, planner and end of life doula who specialises in tailoring personalised solutions for clients.
 Call or email today for an appointment either face-to-face or on a video call.